PM-Notes/Prince2/README.md

 4. Use lessons learned to inform risk identification and management.

 Products Required (2)
->Created duting Initiating a Project (IP)
+> Both created during *Initiating a Project (IP)*
 1. Risk Management Approach - How a risk will be managed (including any Processes, Procedures, Techniques and Responsibilities).
-2. Risk Register - Provides a record of identified risks, their status and history.
+2. Risk Register - Provides a record of identified risks (Threats & Opportinities), their status and history.

+> Risk Tollerance - How much risk we are prepared to take.
+E.g. Month End might need all IT systems up, record this in the Risk Register and mitigate the risk.

+> Risks identified in Starting Up a project (SU) needs to be logged in the PM's Daily Log and transferred to the Risk Register if the initiation stage is approved by the Project Board.

+### Risk Register

+Should include:

 # Processes (7)